mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 ## Pipeline Secrets

 Secrets are keys used by workflow tasks to interact with external systems e.g. a password to connect to an external database or an API token.
-Secrets are stored within Tower using AES-256 encryption.
+Secrets are stored within the Tower using AES-256 encryption.
 Currently, there are two types of Secrets:

-- Secrets defined in a Workspace that are availible to workflows launched within that Workspace.
+- Secrets defined in a Workspace that are available to workflows launched within that Workspace.

-- Secrets defined by a user that are availible workflows launched by that user in any Workspace.
+- Secrets defined by a user that are available workflows launched by that user in any Workspace.

-!!! warn
+!!! warning
     Secrets defined by a user have higher priority and will override any Secrets defined in a Workspace with the same name.